Trusted WordPress tutorials, when you need them most.

 Before we begin our WordPress vs. Blogger comparison, let’s cover some important things to look for when choosing a blog platform:

-With that said, let’s compare how WordPress and Blogger stack up against these requirements.
+With that in mind, let’s compare how WordPress and Blogger stack up against these requirements.

 Table of Contents – WordPress vs. Blogger